Kinase Inhibitors: Janus Kinase Inhibitors and Bruton’s Tyrosine Kinase Inhibitors

 There are no clinical data on the use of zanubrutinib to treat COVID-19.

-Please check ClinicalTrials.gov for the latest information on studies of zanubrutinib and COVID-19.
+Please see ClinicalTrials.gov for the latest information on studies of zanubrutinib for the treatment of COVID-19.

 Adverse Effects and Monitoring